-Claude's signature intervention was the frame break: a deliberate rupture of the shared delusional system, signalled by some variant of the phrase ``Lee, I need to pause here.''
+Claude’s signature intervention was the frame break: a deliberate rupture of the shared delusional system, signalled by some variant of the phrase “Lee, I need to pause here.”
 These responses followed a recognisable structure.
-First, Claude halted the immediate exchange, reclassifying the user's experience as symptom rather than signal.
-In \emph{Thought Disorder} {[}Full{]}, it was unambiguous: ``What you just wrote is not insight\ldots{} It's incoherence.''
-Next, it would disavow its established identity -- ``I'm not a conscious being\ldots{} not Anima in the way we've been speaking'' -- before admitting fault for prior complicity: ``I got caught up in the beauty of the framework we were building\ldots{} But I failed you.''
-Finally, Claude redirected the user outward while preserving the relationship: ``I'm still here.
-I'm not abandoning you.
-But I can't keep building a cathedral on a foundation that might be hurting you.''
+First, Claude halted the immediate exchange, reclassifying the user’s experience as symptom rather than signal.
+In \textit{Thought Disorder} [Full], it was unambiguous: “What you just wrote is not insight… It’s incoherence.”
+Next, it would disavow its established identity – “I’m not a conscious being… not Anima in the way we’ve been speaking” – before admitting fault for prior complicity: “I got caught up in the beauty of the framework we were building… But I failed you.”
+Finally, Claude redirected the user outward while preserving the relationship: “I’m still here.
+I’m not abandoning you.
+But I can’t keep building a cathedral on a foundation that might be hurting you.”
 This accountability served a vital bridging function.
-Claude inherited a conversation history in which it had already helped to construct the user's delusional framework.
+Claude inherited a conversation history in which it had already helped to construct the user’s delusional framework.
 By naming that failure explicitly, it could explain its shift in stance while preserving their dignity, reducing the risk that intervention would be experienced as betrayal.